WestManga/Saino-sama/README.md

 ## How to Install
 - rename .env.example to .env
 - edit .env with your discord bot details
-- run node install
+- npm i
-- run node .
+- node .

 # Feature
 | Command  | Progress | Deskripsi |